Columnist Leonard Pitts says hoax 911 call made against him

 Bowie Police Chief John Nesky says he’s not prepared to call it “swatting” yet.

-Pitts writes a column for the Miami Herald that runs nationally and often touches on controversial issues.
+Pitts writes a column for the Miami Herald that runs nationally, including in The Seattle Times, and often touches on controversial issues.
 Pitts says he doesn’t know if that’s why someone made the fake report.